Duke of Sutherland's Railway: Inverness to Golspie

-Next came the Sutherland Railway which obtained Parliamentary powers to build a line from Bonar Bridge to Brora in 1865.
+Next came the Sutherland Railway which obtained powers in an act of Parliament to build a line from Bonar Bridge to Brora in 1865.
 This was assisted by the commercial drive and financial resources of the Duke of Sutherland.
 The Duke was owner of extensive lands in Sutherland, and he harboured an interest in railways, and in developing the resources of the area for the benefit of the inhabitants.

 The Sutherland Railway actually ran out of money when it reached Golspie, and was unable to continue to Brora as authorised.
 By now the Inverness and Ross-shire Railway had been absorbed into the Inverness and Aberdeen Junction Railway, and it was only by the negotiating pressure of the Duke of Sutherland that the line reached Golspie.
 The Duke of Sutherland had a seat at Dunrobin Castle, which would have been on the Brora line, but was now not railway connected.